srikanthjaikumar/INFM600/README.md

 Description
 -----------

-The new dataset namely "Optimal Locations for Wi-Fi Imlementation in Howard County, MD" is created by joining datasets on Tourism and Cell Towers in Howard County, Maryland.
+The new dataset namely "Optimal Locations for Wi-Fi Implementation in Howard County, MD" is created by joining datasets on Tourism and Cell Towers in Howard County, Maryland.
 This dataset will prove useful to address the question of – Which locations, most frequented by tourists can Wi-Fi service be implemented in using an existing Cell Tower?.The results